 10 young people initially signed up for the project.
 However, due to emotional wellbeing issues one young person was not able to start and another had some physical health issues, so 8 young people progressed and completed the training.
 The age range was 10 – 15 years olds from 4 different schools and 1 student who is home educated and included a range of SEND and non-SEND children providing a cross range of abilities, backgrounds and personal interests.

-Ideas to extend the project would include:
+Ideas to extend the project in the future would include:

 recruiting new children/young people to be trained as Good Practice Seekers by using existing GPS to support the training.